Manoj-velmurugan/myokr/README.md

 # MyOKR – OKR Management Platform

-**MyOKR** is a full-stack Objective and Key Results (OKR) management platform developed as part of the **ABEX Full Stack Developer Internship Assessment**.
+**MyOKR** is a full-stack Objective and Key Results (OKR) management platform.
 The application allows organizations to define goals, assign them across teams and users, and monitor progress through a user-friendly interface.

 ---